 The minimum wage was first enacted in 1938 as part of the Fair Labor Standards Act (FLSA).
 Initially just 25 cents per hour, it has been raised several times in the decades since.
-In real (inflation-adjusted) terms, the minimum wage reached its peak in 1968, when it was worth $6.92 in 1998 dollars.
+The minimum wage of $1.60 an hour in 1968 would be $10.56 today, when adjusted for inflation, which is dramatically lower than the current federal minimum wage of $7.25.
+Between 1979 and 2012, the value of the minimum wage fell 21 percent,

 For more information on this issue, visit CHN’s Public Policy Priorities, 2013-2014.